Martelao703/Traffic_Signs_Android_App/README.md

 - After the driver has traveled a certain distance, the app makes another API request to refresh its traffic sign data, repeating the process.

+## Technologies and Libraries Used:

+- Code in Java

+- Interface in XML

+- Retrofit and OKHttp for API interactions and automatic JSON parsing

+- Google Play Services Location for interactions and management of driver's location

 ## Exemplifying Images:

 <br>